Logo

 Top cloud-based threats

-• Continued use of zero-day vulnerabilities.
-Abuse of zero-day vulnerabilities increased in 2023 and is expected to grow in 2024 as well.
-Attackers will continue using zero-day vulnerabilities instead of using malware and phishing emails to maintain access to cloud environments for longer periods of time.
+• Continued use of zero-day and n-day vulnerabilities.
+Abuse of zero-day vulnerabilities is expected to continue growing in 2025.
+Attackers will continue using zero- and n-day vulnerabilities to maintain access to cloud environments for longer periods of time.
 In particular, hackers will use edge or IoT devices and virtualization software, as theyโ€™re more challenging to monitor than traditional endpoints like desktop computers or laptops.

-To combat these threats, businesses will need to put effort into integrating efficient scanning and process monitoring into their systems to detect sophisticated threats that bypass traditional detection frameworks.
+To combat these threats, businesses will need to integrate efficient scanning and process monitoring into their systems to detect sophisticated threats that bypass traditional detection frameworks.
+One example is cloud-native security information and event management (SIEM) solutions, which Google predicts to be more widely adopted among businesses.

 Continuously evolving ransomware